Naga-Nishkala/PPI-GNN/README.md

 # PPI_GNN

-**PPI_GNN** is a graph-based deep learning approach that uses 3D protein structures to predict interactions between protein pairs.
+**PPI_GNN** is a graph-based deep learning approach that leverages 3D protein structures to predict binary protein-protein interactions.

-This repository includes code for dataset creation, feature extraction, graph construction, and training a GNN model for binary protein-protein interaction prediction.
+The data required to run the GNN is already included.

-📚 **For full details, see the [documentation](./Documentation.docx)**.
+If you'd like to modify the data processing or interaction definition, please refer to the [documentation](./Documentation.docx) for detailed steps and customization options.